timeplus-io/docs/docs/faq.md

 ## Can I run Timeplus in our own cloud VPC or on-prem?

-In this intial phase of the privage beta, we only provide AWS-based fully-managed testing envirement for you.
+In this initial phase of the private beta, we only provide AWS-based fully-managed testing environment for you.
 Please contact us with your requirements.

 ## How much data I can load into Timeplus?

-During the priviate beta, the recent 7 days' data will be kept in each tenant by default, or up to 10 million events.
+During the private beta, the recent 7 days' data will be kept in each tenant by default, or up to 10 million events.
 Please contact us if you need to load or keep more data during the beta test.

 ## What's the SLA and can I run production load?

 We don't recommend the beta users to load production work load during the private beta.
-Stay tuned for our offical product releases.
+Stay tuned for our official product releases.